Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

-Before closing this section we comment on how the boundary data encode, in principle and in practice, the presence of the trapped and anti--trapped surfaces $\mathcal{C}^\pm$ in a discretization of the boundary $\mathcal{B}$.
-We show in Appendix \ref{sec:scalings} that boost angles in the HR spacetime are in general functions of $X \equiv T/m$, and scale monotonically with $X$ (as well as with $T$ and $m$ separately).
+Before closing this section we comment on how the boundary data encode the presence of the trapped and anti--trapped surfaces $\mathcal{C}^\pm$ in a discretization of the boundary $\mathcal{B}$.
+As shown in Appendix \ref{sec:scalings}, boost angles in the HR spacetime are in general functions of $X \equiv T/m$, and scale monotonically with $X$ (as well as with $T$ and $m$ separately).
 Whether they increase or decrease with $X$, is dictated by the \emph{sign} of the Schwarzschild lapse function $f(r)=1-2m/r$.
-In other words, we show that an equivalent characterization of the (anti--)trapped surfaces $\mathcal{C}^\pm$ is to define them as the locus where $\frac{\dd \xi}{\dd X} =0$, where $\xi$ is any boost angle.
+In other words, an equivalent characterization of the (anti--)trapped surfaces $\mathcal{C}^\pm$ is to define them as the locus where $\frac{\dd \xi}{\dd X} =0$, where $\xi$ is any boost angle.
 Thus, the presence of the (anti--)trapped surfaces $\mathcal{C}^\pm$ will be encoded by the inverse scaling behavior of the embedding data $\zeta_\ell$, when corresponding to a discretization of the extrinsic curvature for parts of the boundary $\mathcal{B}$ with radius either smaller or larger than $r=2m$.